dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlAgentAlert/README.md

 # Description

 The `SqlAgentFailsafe` DSC resource is used to add/remove the SQL Agent Failsafe Operator.
-You can also update the Notification method.
+The resource can also update the Notification method.

 ## Requirements